chinapedia/wikipedia.abstract.en/Page/Gautama_Buddha.md

 Awakening

-Astasahasrika_Prajnaparamita_Victory_Over_Mara.jpeg.
+.
 Sanskrit palm leaf manuscript.
 Nālandā, Bihar, India.
-Pāla period]] Mahabodhitemple.jpg in Bodh Gaya, India, where Gautama Buddha attained _nirvana_ under the Bodhi Tree (left)]]
+Pāla period]] in Bodh Gaya, India, where Gautama Buddha attained _nirvana_ under the Bodhi Tree (left)]]

 According to the early Buddhist texts,[28] after realising that meditative dhyana was the right path to awakening, but that extreme asceticism didn't work, Gautama discovered what Buddhists know as being, the Middle Way[29]—a path of moderation away from the extremes of self-indulgence and self-mortification, or the Noble Eightfold Path, as described in the Dhammacakkappavattana Sutta, which is regarded as the first discourse of the Buddha.[30]
 In a famous incident, after becoming starved and weakened, he is said to have accepted milk and rice pudding from a village girl named Sujata.[31]
-Such was his emaciated appearance that she wrongly believed him to be a spirit that had granted her a wish.[32] ปางบำเพ็ญทุกรกิริยา_ประเทศไทย.png in Bangkok representing the stage of his asceticism]] Following this incident, Gautama was famously seated under a pipal tree—now known as the Bodhi tree—in Bodh Gaya, India, when he vowed never to arise until he had found the truth.
+Such was his emaciated appearance that she wrongly believed him to be a spirit that had granted her a wish.[32] in Bangkok representing the stage of his asceticism]] Following this incident, Gautama was famously seated under a pipal tree—now known as the Bodhi tree—in Bodh Gaya, India, when he vowed never to arise until he had found the truth.
 Kaundinya and four other companions, believing that he had abandoned his search and become undisciplined, ceased to stay with him, and went to somewhere else.
 After a reputed 49 days of meditation, at the age of 35, he is said to have attained Enlightenment,[33] and became known as the _Buddha_ or "Awakened One" ("Buddha" is also sometimes translated as "The Enlightened One").

 According to some sutras of the Pali canon, at the time of his awakening he realised complete insight into the Four Noble Truths, thereby attaining liberation from _samsara_, the endless cycle of rebirth, suffering and dying again.[34]
 According to scholars, this story of the awakening and the stress on "liberating insight" is a later development in the Buddhist tradition, where the Buddha may have regarded the practice of _dhyana_ as leading to _nirvana_ and _moksha_.